As an ad sales executive, conferences are a “no-brainer” way to meet prospects.

 Networking can start before you even arrive.

-I recommend requesting the middle seat on the plane.
+We recommend requesting the middle seat on the plane.

 Before you roll your eyes, think about it.

 This gives you twice the odds of a productive connection than if you sit on the aisle or by the window.
+(Plus, you get to use both arm rests.)

 3. Let’s Lunch